bpnavy03/bpnavy03.github.io/README.md

 ✅ Modified the program structure to interact with both CSV files and MongoDB.

+# Finalized Enhanced Artifact with GUI

+✅ Introduced a Tkinter-based GUI for an improved user experience.

+✅ Designed a main window with buttons to load, search, and view courses.

+✅ Added input fields for user-friendly course searching.

+✅ Implemented list displays for course data from CSV and MongoDB.

+✅ Enhanced application accessibility by removing the need for command-line interaction.

 # 📥 Installation & Usage
 1️⃣ Clone the Repository
 git clone https://github.com/bpnavy03/bpnavy03.github.io.git

 cd bpnavy03.github.io

+verify courses.csv is in the same directory as course_planner.py

 2️⃣ Install Dependencies
 Ensure you have MongoDB installed and running.
 Then, install required Python libraries:

 pip install pymongo
+pip install tk

 3️⃣ Run the Program
 Ensure MongoDB is running, then start the application:

 python course_planner.py

+-OR-

+click on course_planner.py in your installed directory

 # 🌐 GitHub Pages Site
 The latest version of the Course Planner is deployed here: